Frequently Asked Questions (FAQs)

 Students must check-in with their teacher to submit work and receive new assignments weekly or twice a month.
 Tustin Connect has open “lab hours” every week where students have the option to come in and work with peers and their teacher.
 Some students choose to work at the Tustin Connect campus 1-2 days a week, while other students only attend the (mandatory) check-in with their teacher.
 Arrangements can also be made to have video chat or phone check-ins if students are unable to come in.
 Student attendance is based on completed work, so it is essential that students complete all of their assigned work every week.

 Will my child have social opportunities with other students?

 Yes.
 In addition to being able to participate in activities and classes at your school of residence, students can also participate in collaborative learning days, lab hours, and other activities hosted at Tustin Connect.

 What type of student is a good fit for Tustin Connect?

-There is no “typical” student at Tustin Connect.
-Tustin Connect caters to the needs of many different types of students.
+Tustin Connect meets the needs of many different types of students.
 Some of these students include home-schooled students, elite athletes, musicians, actors, gifted children, ill students, and other students and families that want a more personalized and flexible learning environment.
 Students who are typically successful in independent study are self-motivated, independent learners, and have a strong academic foundation.
 For primary learners, parent motivation and commitment are critical.
 Fill out our "Tustin Connect Self-Survey" to help determine if Tustin Connect might be a good fit for your student.